Mpoelesiamon/JohnyClean/README.md

 # JOHNYCLEAN
-## A clean company based in Switzeland.
+## A clean company based in Switzerland.
 At JohnyClean it is our concern to provide first-class cleaning services with great care and using environmentally friendly products to ensure a healthy environment for our customers.

 # Motto